krisp3t/krisp3t/README.md

 # 👩🏻‍💻 Kris Petrič (クリス・ペトリッチ)
 Passionate about computer graphics, the intersection of engineering and art.
 I mostly work in C++ and C#.
-Based in Ljubljana, Slovenia 🇸🇮.

 My areas of interest include:
 - 🖼️ graphics programming - working w/ OpenGL, DX11, eventually moving onto DX12 & Vulkan